kamasak/blg560e_examples/README.md

 ## Example scripts and notebooks for BLG560E course

-If you see any problem in the exsamples, please send email to the instructor.
+If you see any problem in the examples, please fork this repo and correct the problem.
+After correction, start a pull request by describing the problem and how you fixed it.

 **Descriptive Statistics**